-Drop shadow is an effect that you can easily apply to your objects or texts in Illustrator.
-I use this technique all the time to highlight text on my design.
+Drop shadow is an effect that you can easily apply to your objects or texts in Adobe Illustrator.
+I use this technique all the time to highlight text in my design.
 I know you’re probably thinking how can I shadow highlight something?
 Well, you’ll see.

 In this article, I’m going to show you how to add a drop shadow in Illustrator and explain the setting options for the shadow.

-Why do we add drop shadows to objects?
+Why do we add drop shadows to objects or text?
 Let’s take a look at the example below.

 See that the text isn’t 100% readable on the image but it’s a nice color combination.
-An easy solution is to add drop shadow.
+An easy solution is to add a drop shadow to the text.
 It’ll make the text stand out (I mean readable) and blend in well with the image.